seetadev/Security22X/README.md

 Alarm Viewer: Add alarms with a single touch.
 Open the Alarm Settings menu from the home page.
 Add an alarm, set the wallpaper or choose an alarm tone.
 You can also delete an existing alarm.

-# EthforAll hackathon using Ethereum blockchain and Web3 eco-system
+# EthforAll hackathon using Web3 eco-system tooling:

 1. FVM:  We are utilizing FVM to develop and use composable blocks and ensure effective design, engineering and delivery of a decentralized solution for road safety, monitoring and incident management using Ethereum & Filecoin eco-system tools: